 \section{Conclusion}

-We have presented the task-aware METASET (t-METASET) framework dedicated to task-aware acquisition of metamaterial datasets.
-Uniquely, t-METASET specializes in a scenario that designers often encounter in early stages of DDMD: a massive shape library has been prepared with no properties observed for a new design scenario.
-The central idea of t-METASET for building a task-aware dataset, in general, is to (\textit{i}) leverage a compact yet expressive shape descriptor (VAE latent representation) for shape dimension reduction, (\textit{ii}) sequentially update a sparse agent model (e.g., GP) for the nonlinear regression with sparse observations, and (\textit{iii}) sequentially sample in the shape descriptor space based on estimated property diversity and estimated quality (DPP) for distribution control of shape/property. t-METASET contributes to the design research by: (\textit{i}) proposing a data acquisition methodology \textit{at early stages of data collection}, (\textit{ii}) \textit{sequentially} combating \textit{property bias}, and along the way (\textit{iii}) accommodating \textit{task-aware design quality} as well.
-We emphasize again that, starting without evaluated properties, all the results tested on two large-scale metamaterial datasets ($\mathcal{D}_{mix}$ and $\mathcal{D}_{TO}$) were automatically achieved by t-METASET, in three different scenarios, without human supervision and arduous parameter tuning.
-We argue t-METASET can handle a variety of metamaterial datasets in general, by virtue of scalability, modularity, task-aware data customizability, and independence from both shape generation heuristics and domain knowledge.
+We presented the task-aware METASET (t-METASET) framework dedicated to metamaterials data acquisition congruent with user-defined design tasks.
+Distinctly, t-METASET specializes in a data-driven scenario that designers often encounter in early stages of DDMD: a massive shape library has been prepared with no properties observed for a new design case.
+The central idea of t-METASET for building a task-aware dataset, in general, is to (i) leverage a compact yet expressive shape descriptor (e.g., VAE latent representation) for shape dimension reduction, (ii) sequentially update a sparse regressor (e.g., GP) for nonlinear regression with sparse observations, and (iii) sequentially sample in the shape descriptor space based on estimated property diversity and estimated quality (e.g., DPP) for distribution control over shape and property. t-METASET contributes to the design field by: (i) proposing a data acquisition method \textit{at early data-driven stages under large epistemic uncertainty}, (ii) \textit{sequentially} combating \textit{property bias}, and (iii) accommodating \textit{task-aware design quality} as well.
+Starting without evaluated properties, all the results tested on two large-scale metamaterial datasets ($\mathcal{D}_{mix}$ and $\mathcal{D}_{TO}$) were automatically achieved by t-METASET in three different scenarios without human supervision.
+We argue t-METASET can handle a variety of image-based datasets for design in general, by virtue of scalability, modularity, task-aware data customizability, and independence from both shape generation heuristics and domain knowledge.